19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 2. The grant, assignment or surrender of any interest in or right over land of any of the following descriptions or of any licence to occupy such land:

-(a) any vacant land zoned “Residential” or “Rural Centre and Settlement” in the Master Plan under the Planning Act (Cap.
+(a) any vacant land zoned “Residential” in the Master Plan under the Planning Act (Cap.
 232) and used or to be used for residential purposes or for the purposes of condominium development;

+[Act 37 of 2017 wef 01/01/2018]

-(b) any vacant land approved exclusively for residential or condominium development where the supply is made by such public or statutory authority as may be approved by the Minister or such other person as he may appoint; or
+(b) any land where the supply is made by the Government or such public authority as may be approved by the Minister or such other person as the Minister may appoint, and the land —

+(i) is approved exclusively for residential or condominium development; and

+(ii) is vacant, or has any building on it that is required by the Government or the public authority to be demolished;

+[Act 37 of 2017 wef 01/01/2018]

-(c) any land or part thereof with any building, flat or tenement thereon, being a building, flat or tenement which is used or to be used principally for residential purposes.
+(c) any land or part of any land with any building on the land or part, being a building which is used or to be used principally for residential purposes, but not if —

-[20/2010 wef 01/01/2011]
+(i) the land or part is supplied by the Government or such public authority as may be approved by the Minister or such other person as the Minister may appoint;

+(ii) the building on the land or part is required by the Government or the public authority to be demolished; and

+(iii) the land or part (with the building demolished) is not approved exclusively for residential or condominium development.

+[Act 37 of 2017 wef 01/01/2018]

 Part II